Is Classical Conversations Right or Wrong For Your Family?

 You are getting weird vibes about the general business practices and/or culture of your local group.

 I have experienced no issues with the business practices or culture of my local Classical Conversations community.
-However, the fact remains that Classical Conversations is a for-profit business that operates in an umbrella-esque kind of way, ultimately feeding money back to the corporation.
+However, the fact remains that Classical Conversations is a for-profit business that operates in an umbrella-esque kind of way, ultimately feeding a large chunk of money back to the corporation.
 A quick Google search reveals that this business model absolutely can create problems in some groups.
 Honestly, I came across plenty of concerns and complaints about it in my online digging.

 Personally, I think very few people (directors, tutors, parents) go into Classical Conversations at any level thinking, “I’m going to get rich!”
 That’s not why we’re there.
 We’re there to buy the product that Classical Conversations is selling, which is: community, classical education, consistency of curriculum, and Christian atmosphere.